 13. I trust what I hear on the news about Asia.

 47 percent of our respondents answered that they disagreed or strongly disagreed that they trust what they hear on the news about Asia.
 32 percent provide a neutral response and 21 percent agreed or strongly agreed.
+If we consider the lack of respondents who actively seek out information about Asia (question 4) in light of these responses, it is likely participants lack a credited/reliable source to help form educated opinions, perpetuating conceptual gaps.

 14. I have learned about cultures other than my own at TRU.